The Michelin Bib Gourmand awards for 2019 is out, with 58 restaurants making the cut for the coveted accolade.

 The Chinese take a holistic view towards health, perceiving food and medicine as two sides of the same coin.
-Chen Hua Qiang and Qu Fa Dai—the couple behind Ah Er Soup—have been ladling out these slow-boiled Cantonese herbal soups for over two decades.
-Be sure to order up a piping hot bowl of their signature Buddha Jumps Over The Wall soup, accompanied by a bowl of pumpkin rice.
+Chen Hua Qiang and Qu Fa Dai—the couple behind Ah Er Soup—have been ladling out slow-boiled Cantonese herbal soups for over two decades.
+Be sure to order a piping hot bowl of their signature Buddha Jumps Over The Wall soup, and pair it with a bowl of fragrant pumpkin rice.

-Chai Chuan Tou Yang Rou (Bukit Merah View Food Centre) [N]
+Chai Chuan Tou Yang Rou Tang (Bukit Merah View Food Centre)

 Bukit Merah View Food Centre.
 Blk 115 Bukit Merah View #01–51, Singapore 151115.

 Founded back in 1995, this stall is manned by second-generation hawker Zhang Ji Lin.
 The laksa (spicy, coconut-based noodle soup) that this stall is famous for is served up in a claypot—a method which requires greater effort in preparation, but keeps the dish piping hot and retains all its flavours.

 Alexandra Village Food Centre.
 Blk 120 Bukit Merah Lane 1 #01–75, Singapore 151120. +65 9088 9203.

 Hong Kong Yummy Soup (Alexandra Village Food Centre)

 If you’re looking for a healthier dining option, Hong Kong Yummy Soup is definitely the place to be—they serve up six different, MSG-free varieties of soup.
 If that’s not enough to fill your stomach, there are two other side dishes to choose from—steamed chicken wings in lotus leaves, and steamed pork ribs with black bean.